Sunclique/Python-Login-Cracker-/README.md

 💡 Takeaway:
  This small project highlighted the real-world importance of using strong, non-dictionary, uncommon and complex passwords.
 Even with hashing in place, poor password practices remain the biggest vulnerability.

+ You can download the password dictionary from this site: https://weakpass.com/wordlists/rockyou.txt